JordyvdNeut-Jool/CypressTestRunner/README.md

 # Cypress Recorder Extension

-This repository is a node server that will automates to open the test runner.
+This repository is a node server that will automates to open the Cypress test runner.
 This node server is used for the Chrome extension [Cypress recorder](https://github.com/JordyvdNeut-Jool/Cypress-Recorder).

 ## Getting Started With The Cypress Recorder

-### First we will have to install a node server that can run the cypress for us.
+### First we will have to install the node server that can run the cypress for us.
 When you have cloned this repository, install the packages with the following command.

 ```